Maersk: Contravention of Maritime Organisation's SOLAS Convention and cloaking

-In August 2024, the South African Govnernment was alerted to two Maersk chartered ships (Campton and Candor) carrying approximately 816 total metric tonnes on board the two ships in 100 short containers of toxic steel furnace dust collected from pollution control filters.
+In August 2024, the South African Government was alerted to two Maersk chartered ships (Campton and Candor) carrying approximately 816 total metric tonnes on board the two ships in 100 short containers of toxic steel furnace dust collected from pollution control filters.
 The containers were collected from Albania to be delivered to Thailand, passing around the south of Africa on route.
 The containers in question that potentially could contain mis-declared/hazardous waste cargo were picked up by Maersk (on behalf of MSC) in Trieste and were to be unloaded in Singapore.

 The Basel Action Network (BAN) alerted the South African government to the fact that the Automatic Identification System (AIS) GPS beacon of the Maersk Campton was switched off on 31 July 2024 in contravention of the Maritime Organisation's SOLAS Convention and failed to make its scheduled docking in Cape Town.
 The practice, known as cloaking, can be used for illegitimate purposes, e.g. to hide the location of a ship in cases where illegal dumping of waste takes place.
 Cloaking however is also used for legitimate reasons such as security concerns, e.g. to protect vessels in transit near the Red Sea from being targeted by terrorist groups.
 The containers are currently being repatriated from Singapore to Albania by MSC on their ship Maria Saveria.

 Business with Israel

 Since 2024, Maersk has faced criticism and pressure from an international campaign by the Palestinian Youth Movement and its allies to end its role in transporting military cargo and goods to Israel, including to Israeli settlements in the occupied Palestinian territories.
 In November 2024, Maersk container ship Denver was denied entry to the Spanish port of Algeciras, due to allegations that the ship was carrying arms supplies to Israel.

 On 24 February 2025, Maersk's headquarters in Copenhagen was the target of a mass protest action by activists over the transportation of U.S. government military equipment in relation to the Gaza war.
 Police cleared the protestors using batons and tear gas after they refused to leave after repeated requests, resulting in the arrest of 22 people.
 Greta Thunberg was among those arrested.

-On 25 April 2025, dockworkers in Tangier, Algeria refused to load F-35 parts onto a Maersk ship bound for Israel, following days of protests that attracted about 1,500 people.
+On 25 April 2025, dockworkers in Tangier, Morocco refused to load F-35 parts onto a Maersk ship bound for Israel, following days of protests that attracted about 1,500 people.
 In June, a statement on the Maersk website said, "Following a recent review of transports related to the West Bank, we further strengthened our screening procedures in relation to Israeli settlements, including aligning our screening process with the OHCHR database of enterprises involved in activities in the settlements."
 Maersk became the first logistics company to divest from the transportation of settlement goods, but continues to ship military cargo, including F-35 parts, to the Israeli Ministry of Defense as of 10 July 2025.